BestSelf4Kids: The Origin and Implementation

 In the first quarter of 2019 OFH launched five four-week long "BestSelf4Kids" pilots in Boys and Girls Clubs in Salt Lake City, UT; Salem, NH; and Lawrence, MA funded by a grant from the Isagenix Corporation Legacy Foundation.
 In the first quarter, OFH provided 2166 exceptionally high quality, shelf-stable and easily portable nutrition daily to 498 participant children.
 This was alongside healthy eating education and cooking lessons, as well as increased mind and body wellness awareness through yoga practice.

-Check out the videos below to see BestSelf4Kids in action:
+Check out the video below to see BestSelf4Kids in action:

 Here is some initial feedback we received from our B&GC partners in Spring 2019: